MicrosoftLearning/AZ-204-DevelopingSolutionsforMicrosoftAzure/Instructions/Labs/AZ-204_07_lab_ak.md

 #### Task 4: Create a Key Vault-derived application setting

-1. In the Azure portal's navigation pane, select the **Resource groups** link.
+1. In the Azure portal menu pane, select the **Resource groups** link.
 1. From the **Resource groups** blade, find and then select the **ConfidentialStack** resource group that you created earlier in this lab.
 1. From the **ConfidentialStack** blade, select the **securefunc[yourname]** function app that you created earlier in this lab.
 1. From the **App Service** blade, select the **Configuration** option from the **Settings** section.